spdx/spdx-spec/docs/annexes/pkg-url-specification.md

-Qualifiers should be limited to the bare minimum for proper package identification, to ensure that a _purl_ stays compact and readable in most cases.
+Qualifiers should be limited to the bare minimum for proper package identification, to ensure that a _PURL_ stays compact and readable in most cases.
-Separate external attributes stored outside of a _purl_ are the preferred mechanism to convey extra long and optional information.
+Separate external attributes stored outside of a _PURL_ are the preferred mechanism to convey extra long and optional information.
 API, database or web form.